 Diagnosis may involve a combination of the following tests and examinations.2

 May be performed to check for anaemia, which may indicate bleeding in the intestines.
 Blood tests may also uncover a high white blood cell count, which is a sign of inflammation somewhere in the body.2

 By testing a stool (faecal) sample, clinicians can tell if there is bleeding or infection in the intestines.
 Stool tests are commonly done to rule out other diseases of the GI tract, such as cancer.2

-Magnetic resonance imaging (MRI) or computed tomography (CT) may be used to examine the small intestine in people with suspected Crohn's disease in order to identify visible abnormalities in the gut.2
+Magnetic resonance imaging (MRI) or computed tomography (CT) may be used to identify visible abnormalities in the gut.2